khanhdo05/SEO-project/README.md

 ## How to Play

+- Turn on sounds for an enhanced experience.
 - Use the **left** and **right** arrow keys to move the player character.
 - Catch the ingredients to BUILD THE CAKE!
 - Avoid foul objects to prevent losing stars.
 Each foul object worth half a star.